Education in Peru: Higher education

 Higher education in Peru consists of technological colleges, both public and private.
 They offer courses lasting three years (approximately 3,000 hours of study), graduating with a title as Technical Professionals.
 Some courses may be four years in length (approximately 4,000 hours of study), and a student would graduate with the title of Professional.

 University education

-Higher education in the form of universities began in Peru and South America with the establishment of the Pontifical and Royal University of San Marcos in the City of the Kings by the Royal Decree issued by King Carlos V on May 12, 1551.
+Higher education in the form of universities began officially in Peru and the Americas with the establishment of the Royal and Pontifical University of San Marcos in the City of the Kings by the Royal Decree issued by King Carlos V on May 12, 1551.
 The institute opened as the Sala Capitular del Convento de Santo Domingo in 1553.
 In 1571, it obtained Papal approval and in 1574 it received the name of National University of San Marcos.

 The precursor to the National University of San Marcos, the "Estudio General o Universidad," was established in Cusco by the Dominicans on July 1, 1548.
 This institution was responsible for teaching evangelists for the new lands, and taught scripture, theology, grammar, and the Quechuan language.